dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

     end
 ~~~

-Now to create the contact you can call the `create_contact` method with your customer's details.
+To create the contact you can call the `create_contact` method with your customer's details.

 ~~~ruby
 customer_contact_details = {